 East Building Mezzanine

-Many works by James McNeill Whistler feature a striking, red-haired woman: Joanna Hiffernan.
+Many works by James McNeill Whistler feature Joanna Hiffernan, a striking, red-haired woman.
 She was a consistent presence in his life for more than 20 years, yet we know little about her.
-Here we explore her life and role as a model, Whistler's images of her, and later works related to the "woman in white."
+Explore her life and role as a model, Whistler's images of her, and later works related to the "woman in white."

 Organized by the National Gallery of Art, Washington, and the Royal Academy of Arts, London